threader/PC-Tuning/README.md

 The objective is to end up with a relatively *bare*, reliable & consistent system by tuning the BIOS & operating system to reduce unnecessary interrupts & [context switching](https://en.wikipedia.org/wiki/Context_switch), prevent other applications from stealing execution time from our realtime application (games) & most importantly, correctly configuring our hardware.

 Some elements of this guide are not directly performance related & are just personalization related as i cover configuring the operating system from start to finish.
 Very rarely, some elements may also be highly opinionated however i have tried my best to provide technical references, evidence, my own research & a valid justification to the information provided to prevent making changes that would otherwise make your system perform worse than stock.
-Feel free to challange any given information so that it can be reviewed.
+Feel free to challenge any given information so that it can be reviewed.

 The guidance is currently updated & have been tested on the following versions of Windows: